m-niedzielski/digital-voltmeter/hardware/calculations/input_protection.md

 ## Justification

 A 1 kΩ series resistor was added to limit the current into the ADC protection diodes in the case of overvoltage.
-This value provides sufficient current limiting while maintaining a total source impedance below 10 kΩ as outlined by the ADC specfication, ensuring  measurement accuracy is not significantly degraded.
+This value provides sufficient current limiting while maintaining a total source impedance below 10 kΩ as outlined by the ADC specification, ensuring  measurement accuracy is not significantly degraded.